 The best and only way to obtain an Uganda Tourism Visa is by applying online for it.

-By applying for the Uganda Tourism Visa online if you have everything settled before arrival.
-The process is a bit cumbersome compared to the former system where you obtained the visa on arrival.
+Apply for the Uganda Tourism Visa online if you have everything settled before arrival.
+The process is more cumbersome than the former system, where you obtained the visa on arrival.

-Most East African countries have gone to some kind of online system for visa processing.
+Most East African countries have gone to some online system for visa processing.

-If you are visiting other East African counties such as Kenya or Rwanda, the East African Visa. must be obtained from the first country you arrive in.
+Suppose you visit other East African counties such as Kenya or Rwanda, the East African Visa.
+Must be obtained from the first country you arrive in.

 What should I pack for My trip to Uganda?

 What you need to pack for your trip to Uganda depends on why you are visiting the country.
-If you are coming on business, for a convention, then we suggest that you dress more formals.
+If you are coming on Business, for a convention, we suggest that you dress more formals.
 Ugandans like to dress smart, especially in the capital city of Kampala.